genesis-worlds/governance/CIPS/cip-1.md

 cip: 1
 title: CIP Purpose and Guidelines
 status: Living
-type: Meta
+type: Core
-author: Martin Becze <mb@genesis.game>, Hudson Jameson <hudson@genesis.game>, et al.
+author: Paul Barclay <paul@gamecredits.org>, Jen Dalby <jen@gamecredits.org>, et al.
-created: 2015-10-27
+created: 2021-07-22
 ---

-## What is an CIP?
+## What is a CIP?

 CIP stands for Community Improvement Proposal.
-An CIP is a design document providing information to the Genesis community, or describing a new feature for Genesis or its processes or environment.
+A CIP is a design document providing information to the Genesis community, or describing a new feature for Genesis or its processes or environment.
 The CIP should provide a concise technical specification of the feature and a rationale for the feature.
 The CIP author is responsible for building consensus within the community and documenting dissenting opinions.

 ## CIP Rationale